 Sign in

-Andrea Filtri's questions to Banco Santander SA (SAN) leadership
+Andrea Filtri's questions to Banco Santander (SAN) leadership

-Andrea Filtri's questions to Banco Santander SA (SAN) leadership • Q2 2025
+Andrea Filtri's questions to Banco Santander (SAN) leadership • Q2 2025

 Question

-Andrea Filtri asked if the benefits of the 'One Transformation' program have been mostly realized given the proximity to targets, and questioned why the Consumer segment is a drag on group RoTE and when this might change.
+Andrea Filtri asked if the benefits of the 'One Transformation' program are nearly complete given the proximity to targets, and what the next stage entails.
+He also questioned why the Consumer segment is a drag on group RoTE and when an improvement can be expected.

 Answer

-CEO Héctor Grisi Checa clarified that current results are just the 'tip of the iceberg' for the transformation, with more benefits to come as dual-platform operations cease.
-CFO José García Cantera explained the Consumer segment's performance is mixed: Openbank and US Auto are performing well, while Consumer Europe is weak due to lower auto volumes.
-He anticipates a normalization of returns in Europe as lower interest rates are expected to boost volumes and improve credit quality.
+CEO Héctor Grisi Checa asserted that current results are just the 'tip of the iceberg' for One Transformation, with significant future savings expected from decommissioning legacy systems.
+CFO José García Cantera explained the Consumer segment's performance is mixed: Openbank and US Auto are doing well, but Consumer Europe is weak due to lower volumes.
+He anticipates a normalization of returns as new, higher-profitability loans replace the older book.

 Ask Fintool Equity Research AI

-Andrea Filtri's questions to Banco Santander SA (SAN) leadership • Q1 2025
+Andrea Filtri's questions to Banco Santander (SAN) leadership • Q1 2025

 Question